nsidnev/edgeql-queries/docs/queries-definition/queries-definition-intro.md

     these queries are executed:
     * `*`: query will be executed as a script using the `.execute` method from the driver.
-    * `!`: query will always return a single object, and therefore such query will be executed using the `.query_one` method from the driver.
+    * `!`: query will always return a single object, and therefore such query will be executed using the `.query_single` method from the driver.
     * empty: a regular query that returns a set of objects and will be executed by the `.query` method from the driver.